renjiewang888/LitePIG/README.md

 # Requirements
 The file requirements.txt which you should install if you plan to use LitePIG for GW data analysis.
 The software requeire LISACode_Radler(https://lisa-ldc.lal.in2p3.fr/code).

+# Example notebooks
+We can made some notebooks available.
+You can find simple example notebooks.